 Recording of phone conversations

-Below, we have outlined how we process personal data in relation to phone conversations.
+Below, you may find the details of how we process personal data in relation to the phone conversations.

 Notification of recording